Plans for Riga

 The European Perl Conference this year is going to be held in Riga in August.
 That might seem a long way away, but it’s never too early to start thinking about these things.
-For example the conference web site went live earlier this week, enabling uses to register for the conference and buy their tickets.
+For example the conference web site went live earlier this week, enabling users to register for the conference and buy their tickets.

 And people who are planning to speak at the conference or run workshops alongside the conference need to get their act together early so that people who are planning to attend the conference know what is going to be happened.
 In particular, it’s a good idea to get the workshops organised and announced early so that people booking flights and hotels for the conference know that there are workshops taking place in the days before (and, sometimes, after) the conference and can book travel for the right dates.